violetatatatatatatata/violetatatatatatata/README.md

 Telecommunications Engineering student at Universitat Politècnica de Catalunya and a self-driven programmer at 42 School BCN.
 Passionate about technology, music production, and video games.
 I'm always looking for creative projects that merge these worlds, I'm a problem-solving enthusiast!

-*   I'm based in Barcelona
+*   I'm based in Barcelona.
 *   You can contact me at [velandriaa9@gmail.com](mailto:velandriaa9@gmail.com)
-*   I'm learning Java, HTML and Unix
+*   I'm currently learning Java, HTML and Unix.

 ### Skills